metalogica/metalogica/README.md

 I'm a full-stack developer with 7 years experience working exclusively in fintech and crypto.
 In my last job I acted as tech lead at [Shakepay](https://shakepay.com) for the cash squad where I led a team that managed core payments infrastructure.
 Now I'm running [Soulbound Labs](https://www.soulboundlabs.com), an AI-native studio.
 Our house product is [**Clawcraft**](https://www.getclawcraft.com), a multi-tenant AI agent runtime.

-We're currently consulting for SMBs and startups to streamline processes with AI, ship products and grow customer-bases.
-If you're interested in our services please reach out! [rei@soulboundlabs.com](mailto:rei@soulboundlabs.com)

 ### What I'm passionate about**

 I work with my close friend [@mariana-oka](https://github.com/mariana-oka) on many projects.
 We're interested in the intersection of technology and art.
 Together we wrote and illustrated ['A Velveteen Rabbit'](https://avelveteenrabbit.com), a re-imagining of the classic children's story written by Margery Williams re-imagined for the AI era.